-- Hospital discharge, community reintegration and care management: implementing hospital discharge recommendations, co-ordinating the installation of required adaptive equipment, providing client-centered OT rehabilitation services, and coordinating health services as needed.
+- Hospital discharge and care coordination: community reintegration and care management: implementing hospital discharge recommendations, co-ordinating the installation of required adaptive equipment, providing client-centered OT rehabilitation services, and coordinating health services including community support services.

 - Home and community functional assessment: OT evaluation of client’s physical, cognitive, emotional and functional status with performance of daily living activities altered by injuries or illness.
-Daily living activities considered include: work, personal care, leisure, housekeeping and home maintenance performance, mobility and transportation needs, home accessibility needs, and community activities.
-Treatment recommendations and goals will focus on our client’s achieving a timely, safe, and durable return to daily living activities to promote greater independence and reduce disability.
+Daily living activities considered include: work, personal care, leisure, housekeeping and home maintenance performance, mobility and transportation needs, home safety and accessibility needs, and community activities.
+OT treatment recommendations and goals will focus on our client’s achieving a timely, safe, and durable return to their daily living activities, to promote greater independence and reduce disability.

 - Ergonomic and activity assessment: improving our client’s performance and durability with work and daily living activities through: modifying activity, education on body mechanics, incorporating adaptive equipment.

-- Return to work planning and implementation: OT assessment and interventions including: job demands analysis, worksite visits, work simulation, ergonomic assessment, and negotiating and implementing gradual return to work plans with clients, employers and other stakeholders.
+- Return to work planning and implementation: OT assessment and interventions including: job demands analysis, worksite visits, work simulation and work hardening activities, ergonomic assessment, and negotiating and implementing gradual return to work plans with clients, employers and other stakeholders.

 - Housekeeping and home maintenance assessment: Completing a home functional assessment to make appropriate service and support recommendations.
 The OT will use assessment tools to qualitatively and quantitatively recommend client’s:

 - Needs for housekeeping and home maintenance supports

 - To establish specific functional goals relevant to our client to address their performance difficulties with daily living activities.